 - Enter the code and interval as shown in the picture

 Conclusion: How To Disable WordPress Cron

 Speeding up WordPress is a market need.
 Unless your website is optimized it’s very hard to rank it.
 Every possible option should be executed to make a website faster.
-Cron job is one of the major concern for many WordPress blogs.
+A cron job is one of the major concerns for many WordPress blogs.

 If you have any concerns or facing issues in disabling or creating a Cron job please do write in the comment section and I will be happy to assist.